richeney/lighthouse/README.md

 az deployment create --template-uri https://raw.githubusercontent.com/richeney/lighthouse/master/azurecitadel.managedservicedefinition.json --location westeurope
 ```

-> Note that this wil be updated once we can add `--scope-type tenant` to deploy this to the Root Tenant Groupp.
+> Note that this wil be updated once we can add `--scope-type tenant` to deploy this to the Root Tenant Group.

 Once deployed then show the Service Providers screen.
 View the definition, and assign to a subscription, resource group or multiple resource groups.

 > You can do this in one hit in the template as per the [samples](https://github.com/Azure/Azure-Lighthouse-samples), but I like the customer experience in the portal.

-### Service Provider
+### Service Provider #2

 A good time to go through some decks until it settles down.